 Coordinated effort provides data on building comprehensive strategies to help end homelessness

 ARAPAHOE COUNTY—Jan.
-18, 2023—Arapahoe County will participate in the annual Point in Time Count of those experiencing homelessness on the evening of Jan.
-23, 2023.
-Volunteers and community partners conduct the count throughout the County.
+18, 2024—Arapahoe County will participate in the annual Point in Time Count of those experiencing homelessness on Jan.
+23, 2024.
+Arapahoe County employees, volunteers and community partners conduct the count throughout the County.
+Similar action is taken by municipalities and local governments across the Front Range.

-The effort raises public awareness, promotes collaboration across the region, and provides needed data.
-The goal is to inform local government and community partner response efforts to help house neighbors experiencing homelessness.
+The effort raises public awareness, promotes collaboration across the region, and provides updated data.
+The goal is to inform local government and community partner response efforts to help neighbors experiencing homelessness.

 The count is conducted in coordination with seven metro area counties through the Metro Denver Homeless Initiative (MDHI) and is required by the U.S. Department of Housing and Urban Development (HUD).

-Arapahoe County counts those experiencing homelessness across all jurisdictions except within the City of Aurora, which stands alone as an individual HUD jurisdiction.
+Arapahoe County counts those experiencing homelessness across all jurisdictions, except within the City of Aurora, which stands alone as an individual HUD entitlement entity.
 Homelessness knows no boundaries and the data collected across the metro region informs coordinated efforts to support our most vulnerable community members.
-Including Aurora figures, more than 1100 individuals were counted in 2022—a 55% increase in just two years.
+Including Aurora figures, just under 1000 individuals were counted in 2023.
+This was a small reduction from the 2022 count, but still demonstrates a large increase since our pre-pandemic counts.